JohnGaltt/hospitalApp/README.md

-Hospital app providing basic functionality for the digitalizing public hospitals
+Hospital app providing basic functionality for the digitalizing public hospitals.

+Postgres for SQL DB.
+.NET CORE 2.2 for API
+Third-party for PDF print feature